 Below, we’ll be exploring a different substance that you might not have heard of…

-Hexahydrocannabinol (HHC) is a synthetic cannabinoid, meaning it’s manufactured or artificially created in a lab.
 When HHC was first created, THC was used.
 Today, however, CBD also works, and is actually preferred by some.
 One thing is clear though: HHC is not naturally found in the cannabis plant like CBD and THC.

 We touched on this above, but there isn’t a lot of research on HHC.
 And this presents the huge risk of unpredictability and untrusted suppliers.
 And due to this lack of research, we have next to no information on the side effects of HHC.
 In fact, there are some news articles that highlight the potential dangers of HHC - it’s unregulated and unknown.
+Unregulated HHC products pose risks due to lack of standardisation, potential contaminants, and unpredictable potency

 Some people have said that consuming HHC has resulted in similar experiences as THC.
 And it might be useful to know what the side effects of THC are if you’re looking into medical cannabis as a possible treatment option.

-Some short-term side effects of THC include:
+Some potential short-term side effects of THC may include:

 - Coughing